 A link to the post now diverts to a page that says, “This Content Isn’t Available Right Now.”

-It is the first time that Facebook has removed a post from Trump entirely, rather than labelling it, as it has done in the past, making it a rare instance in which it has been willing to censor the president.
+It is the first time that Facebook has removed a post from Trump entirely, rather than labeling it, as it has done in the past, making it a rare instance in which it has been willing to censor the president.

 In June, Facebook removed ads that the Trump campaign posted that featured a symbol Nazis used to classify political prisoners during World War II.